johnpapa/angular-ngrx-data/docs/entity-actions.md

 It triggers the HTTP request via _ngrx-data effects_, as in the previous examples.

 Just be aware that _ngrx-data effects_ uses the `EntityActionFactory` to create the second, success Action.
-Without the `label` property, it produces a generic success action.
+Without the `tag` property, it produces a generic success action.

 The log of the two action types will look like this: